 The midcentury modern era was known for its sunken living rooms, low-slung seating, bold color combinations, and floating fireplaces—an homage to an era when people loved to entertain in a glamorous but more informal manner than generations past.
-But what makes a midcentury modern living room authentic in this day and age?
+But what makes a midcentury-inspired living room in this day and age?

-The word midcentury gets thrown around easily these days, with reproduction furniture dominating the home décor market.
-Beyond hairpin legs and the classic mid-wood teak hue we've grown accustomed to, there is a myriad of oft-forgotten decorating details that make a space authentically midcentury.
+The word "midcentury" gets thrown around a lot, with reproduction furniture dominating the home décor market.
+Beyond hairpin legs and the classic mid-wood teak hue we've grown accustomed to, there are myriad oft-forgotten decorating details that make a space authentically midcentury.

-To shed light on how to decorate midcentury modern living rooms that feel like they belonged in the last century while still feeling fresh and modern, we turned to a few of our favorite interior designers who love to adapt the style for today's taste.
-From molded-plastic lighting to iconic chair designs and wall-mounted shelving, here is exactly how to mix in midcentury staples in a more contemporary setting.
+To shed light on how to decorate midcentury-inspired living rooms that still feel fresh and modern, we turned to a few of our favorite interior designers who love to adapt the style for today's taste.
+From molded-plastic lighting to iconic chair designs and wall-mounted shelving, this is how to add midcentury staples to a contemporary aesthetic.

 Mix Molded Plastic Lighting With Sunset Colors

-These Verner Panton–designed Flower Pot pendant lights were originally designed in the '60s, but they were reintroduced by &Tradition in recent years.
-These molded plastic lamps were iconic in midcentury style, especially when mixed with light wood and bright sunset colors.
+These Verner Panton Flower Pot pendant lights were originally designed in the '60s, but they were reintroduced by &Tradition in recent years.
+They're particularly striking when mixed with light wood and bright sunset colors.

 Mix a Suspended Fireplace With Statement Chairs